-Want to be kind, want to be cute or want to be cheeky?
-“Pip Sweep” has the perfect puzzles for you, because you don’t have to solve them all and each of them will need another kind of solving approach!
-The different types of interaction with the game world are just hilarious.
+Want to be kind, cute or cheeky?
+“Pip Sweep” has the perfect puzzles to express yourself each way, as you do not have to solve them all and each of them will need another kind of solution.
+The different types of interaction with the game world are simply hilarious.

 Read more about “Pip Sweep”.

-While the kind of puzzles are pretty classic sorting stuff (’A doesn’t like B and wants to stand besides C, while C also wants to stand besides another C, yaddayadda’), the whole amount of levels in “Smalltrek” is absolutely insane and it features a great learning curve as well as different kind of characters / puzzle elements.
+While the kind of puzzles are about classic sorting (“A does not like B and wants to stand besides C, while C also wants to stand besides another C”), the amount of well-designed levels in “Smalltrek” is insanely high.
+The game features a great learning curve as well as different kinds of puzzle elements.

 Read more about “Smalltrek”.

-If you really want to find out all of the eight endings of “(Un)Marked”, you’ll have to be creative about your play style.
+If you want to find all of the eight endings in “(Un)Marked”, you will have to be very creative about your style of play.
 Violence is an option just like pacifism, but other things should also be considered.
-A well designed puzzle game!

 Read more about “(Un)Marked”.

-While the puzzles in “Snail Island” aren’t that difficult, the game needs its players to be observant about its world.
+While the puzzles in “Snail Island” are not that difficult, the game needs its players to be observant about its world.

 Read more about “Snail Island”.

-In “You’re Winding Me Up Harvey” the player needs to have a good sense of timing as well as space, because certain puzzle elements in one room might influence some elements in another room.
-The whole design is a little joy anyway, and if you like one or two brain-twisters, then that one is for you.
+In “You’re Winding Me Up Harvey”, the player needs to have a good sense of timing as well as space, because certain puzzle elements in one room might influence some in another room.

 Read more about “You’re Winding Me Up Harvey”.

-With its brutalist world architecture and all the monuments, “Wonders between Dunes” is a paramount example for the statement, that certain kinds of world designs lead to certain kinds of atmosphere.
+With its brutalist architecture and all the monuments, “Wonders between Dunes” is a paramount example for the statement that certain kinds of world designs lead to certain kinds of atmosphere.
 A simply amazing exploration trip awaits you.

 Read more about “Wonders between Dunes”.

-In the cyberpunk simulation “Ignorance is Bliss” you have the power as well as the burden to be part of a nearly omnipotent surveillance machinery.
-But the relevant data could occur anywhere and anytime, which gives the whole game a certain ‘wickedness’.
+In the cyberpunk surveillance simulation “Ignorance is Bliss”, you have the power as well as the burden to be part of a nearly omnipotent intercepting machinery.
+The relevant data could occur anywhere and anytime, giving the game a certain ‘wickedness’.